en flag +1 214 306 68 37

 By definition, the approval workflow enables users to send a SharePoint item (a document, a task, etc.) to specified people to get their approval or rejection.
 However simple this action is, it is one of the essential parts of various business processes, which makes the approval workflow fundamental in daily business activities.

 • Document Management.
 Many organizations use SharePoint as a document management system, so it’s the first natural area to apply approval workflows.
 All the departments, from procurement to office management, can benefit from this workflow to avoid manual document processing and speed up document circulation.
-You can also include external users to the workflow, which is necessary if you collaborate actively with your customers or partners.
+You can also include external users to the workflow, which is necessary if you collaborate actively with your clients or partners.
 To see document approval in action, you can check our SharePoint DMS demo.

 A mobile DMS is used to approve a document.